-Principal Clinical Psychologist
+DIRECTOR & Principal Clinical Psychologist

 Lisa is a registered Clinical Psychologist with the Australian Health Practitioner Registration Agency (AHPRA) and accredited psychology supervisor with the Psychology Board of Australia.
-Having worked across both the private and public health sectors, Lisa specialises in supporting children, adolescents and families with complex difficulties.
+Having worked across both the private and public health sectors, Lisa works with children, adolescents and families with complex difficulties.
 She is a visiting lecturer at the University of Adelaide in the field of Child Psychology, an accredited teacher of Mindfulness and Self-Compassion for Teens and the Circle of Security Parenting Program.
 Lisa’s vision for FLOW is to ensure that young people and their families have timely and affordable access to a coordinated, multi-disciplinary team of highly trained clinicians.
 Her goal as a therapist is to ease people’s suffering and improve quality of life.

 Lyn finds engaging with children, parents and teachers in their partnership of exploration enriching.
 A desire to connect and collaborate with students is what has taken her on a journey from classroom Early Childhood Teacher, Special Needs Literacy Teacher to Psychologist.
 She has taught for twenty five years across the Catholic, DECD and Independent School sectors.
 Lyn now holds a B.Ed. in Literacy, a B.A. in Psychology and a Post Grad Diploma in Psychology.
 Her last ten years have been spent working as a Psychologist, both in Western Australia as a School Psychologist and Psychologist at Dyslexia Speld Foundation; and here in South Australia with SpeldSA.
-At FLOW, Lyn specialises in providing cognitive and educational assessments for school age children.
+At FLOW, Lyn provides cognitive and educational assessments for school age children.
 She is looking forward to empowering the home-school partnerships of families, to support academic progress and well-being outcomes.

 Brad is a registered Occupational Therapist with the Australian Health Practitioner Registration Agency (AHPRA) and committed to supporting children and their families to make positive changes in their lives.
 Brad brings a holistic approach to therapy, gained from working across the not-for-profit, government and private sectors.
 He has particular interests in the areas of mental health, social and emotional development, well-being and self-worth.
 Brad is passionate about the value of nature on health and well-being and enjoys weaving this into the therapeutic process.

 Kate is a registered Speech Pathologist with Speech Pathology Australia and brings a wealth of knowledge and experience to the team at FLOW.
 Having worked in the Disability Sector as well as Primary Health, Kate’s passion is in providing early intervention for young children and working together with families to overcome their difficulties.
-Kate is trained in Hanen and Circle of Security and specialises in the areas of speech and language, feeding, voice and play-based interventions.
+Kate is trained in Hanen and Circle of Security and has particular interests in the areas of speech and language, feeding, voice and play-based interventions.

-Allied Health Assistant
+PROVISIONAL PSYCHOLOGIST / Allied Health Assistant

 Julie is our dedicated and friendly practice manager and shares our passion for helping children and families.
 With experience as a personal assistant, writer, finance manager and mum, Julie keeps everything at FLOW running smoothly and assists families to access the services and information they need.